ipaul1996/Artic-Tern-Trip-Management-RESTful-API/README.md

 - Many More ...

-# Technology and Tools used
+# Technology and Tools Used

 - Java
 - MySQL